OpenMined/tutorials/intermediate/create-reinforcement-learning-demos.markdown

 ### What's Reinforcement Learning?

-You have probably heard about AI breackthroughs where an AI agent is able to play [Attari games](https://deepmind.com/research/publications/playing-atari-deep-reinforcement-learning/) or [beat world champions at Go](https://deepmind.com/research/alphago/).
+You have probably heard about AI breackthroughs where an AI agent is able to play [Atari games](https://deepmind.com/research/publications/playing-atari-deep-reinforcement-learning/) or [beat world champions at Go](https://deepmind.com/research/alphago/).
 These accomplishments have all been made possible because of one specific machine learning area: Reinforcement Learning.

 Reinforcement Learning (RL) consists of learning best actions based on reward or punishment.
-The RL agent learns by interacting with an environment (e.g. an Attari game or Go board) through many trials and errors.
+The RL agent learns by interacting with an environment (e.g. an Atari game or Go board) through many trials and errors.
 Its actions take place in a state, which describes the current situation.
 For example, on a Go board, the state is the positions of all the pieces on the board.
 At every state, the RL agent receives a reward that can be positive or negative based on the action taken.
 Over time, the RL agent will learn a sequence of actions that leads to a long-term reward.

 To continue to learn more about Reinforcement Learning, you can read this excellent [blog post](http://karpathy.github.io/2016/05/31/rl/) written by Andrej Karpathy.